KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### JPMorganChase Three Year Work Anniversary

 ![](2025-recap-images/jpmc-three-years.png)
-I have been at JPMorganChase for over three years.
+I had my three year anniversary at JPMorganChase.
+I can't believe it has been three years.
 The time has flown by!

 🔝 <sub>[**back to top**](#table-of-contents)</sub>